Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 ## SSH into the Linux Honeynet VM

 Keep our command prompt open because now we are going to SSH into our Linux honeynet VM!
-Linux machines don't always have a GUI (Graphical User Interface) like Windows machines do, so we are going to have to use the command prompt or Powershell to remotely login to the Linux honeynet VM.
+Linux machines don't always have a GUI (Graphical User Interface) like Windows machines do, so we are going to have to use the command prompt or PowerShell to remotely login to the Linux honeynet VM.

 1. First, make sure we have the public IP address of the Linux honeynet VM copied.
 You should know how to get the public IP address for this machine by now!